core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - The possible, dynamic creation and configuration of a Recipient Context upon receiving the response.

-   - The use of the stored value of the 'kid' and 'kid context' parameters, when processing a response to a group request.
+   - The use of the stored value of the 'kid' and 'kid context' parameters, when processing a response received within a long exchange.

-   - The performing of ordering and replay protection for non-notification responses to a group request.
+   - The performing of ordering and replay protection for responses received within a long exchange.

    - The possible deletion of a Recipient Context created upon receiving the response, in case the response is not verified successfully.

-* If Observe {{RFC7641}} is supported, what is defined in {{ssec-verify-response-observe}} of this document holds.
-The client can also in this case identify a server to be the same one across a change of Sender ID, by relying on the server's public key.
-As to the expected server's authentication credential, the same holds as specified above for non-notification responses.

 # Challenge-Response Based Freshness and Synchronization # {#sec-synch-challenge-response}